 For more about Flock, please check its Homepage.

-Right now, Flock doesn’t have a DEB package like typical Linux applications, or at least I couldn’t find it.
-To install it on Ubuntu, you’ll need to use Snap package management.
+Unfortunately, Flock doesn’t have a DEB package like typical Linux applications, or I couldn’t find it.
+So you’ll need to use Snap package management to install it on Ubuntu.

 Install Flock via Snap

 Without a DEB installation package, your only choice to install Flock is via Snap.
 Snaps are containerized software packages that are simple to create and install.

 It’s a new way to manage packages on Linux systems and is supported by the top Linux distributions.
 It’s probably the easiest way to install and manage packages on Linux systems, including Ubuntu.

 To install the Flock task management app via Snap, run the commands below